ArturoDent/find-and-transform/README.md

 "replace": "<some string>",

+"triggerSearch": <boolean>,      // boolean, searches and shows the results

-"triggerSearch": <boolean>,      // boolean, same as the "Replace All" button, confirmation box will still open
+"triggerReplaceAll": <boolean>,  // boolean, same as the "Replace All" button, confirmation box will still open

 "isRegex": <boolean>,

 "filesToInclude": "",            // default is "" = current workspace
+// using the empty string `""` as the value for `filesToInclude` will clear any prior value for
+// the `files to include` input box in the Search Panel and result in the default

 "preserveCase": <boolean>,